Redundancy

 7.4 Collective consultation will be undertaken at the Joint Consultative Forum.
 The group will be notified, at the earliest opportunity, of any potential redundancies and the reasons why these are being contemplated.
 The University will provide the trade unions with the information necessary to inform the consultation2.
 This information will normally include details of the context within which redundancies are being contemplated and the availability of funding.
 It may also include, for example, information about recent staff turnover and/or redeployment opportunities and, where relevant, the extent of any financial savings required.

 7.5 Employees who are 'at risk' of redundancy should also be consulted on an individual basis.
 In the case of fixed-term contracts or fixed funding, it is recommended that consultation should commence six months prior to the expiry date.
-In other cases consultation should start as soon as managers are aware of the potential for staff reductions.
-Members of staff should be advised of the situation and invited to put forward suggestions as to how the redundancy situation could be avoided, the numbers reduced or the effects mitigated.
+In other cases consultation should start as soon as managers are aware of the potential for staff reductions and will normally include an informal stage.
+A note of any informal discussions should be made.
+Affected employees should be advised of the situation and invited to put forward suggestions as to how the redundancy situation could be avoided, the numbers reduced or the effects mitigated.
 Case law has shown that dismissals have been found to be unfair where a union has been consulted but not the individuals concerned.

-7.6 In cases involving a number of staff, consultation may initially take place on a group basis.
-Staff will be advised of the potential for redundancies and the reasons for these and will be invited to make representations regarding means of avoiding or reducing the number of redundancies.
-Appropriate trade union representatives will be invited to attend.
+7.6 In cases involving a number of employees, consultation may initially take place on a group basis and this may constitute the informal stage of consultation, so long as the group is affected in the same way.
+Colleagues will be advised of the potential for redundancies and the reasons for these and will be invited to make representations regarding means of avoiding or reducing the number of redundancies.
+Campus trade union representatives will be invited to attend group consultation meetings.

 7.7 Throughout the consultation period, consideration will be given to any representations made and there may be ongoing discussion with the employee(s) concerned.
 Employees will be given the opportunity to be represented by a work colleague or trade union representative at any formal meetings and these will be recorded via the consultation meeting pro forma.